-Basic Electric Circuits
+Electric Circuits and Electronics Laboratory

 This laboratory is used for teaching many of the basic concepts of electric circuits and provides students with necessary hands-on experience.
-The lab has eight stations and instructional area.
-Each station has a NI-ElVIS kit, oscilloscope, arbitrary waveform generator, digital multi-meter, and multiple DC/AC power supplies.
+The lab has nine stations and instructional area.
+Each station has a NI-Elvis kit, oscilloscope, arbitrary waveform generator, digital multi-meter, and multiple DC/AC power supplies.
 Most of the instrumentation is connected and controlled by a computer interface bus installed via the automatic bench.
 The lab also has component kits, breadboards, and LCR meters needed to conduct the experiments.
 During the lab sessions, students are expected to design and test circuits using EWB and real components.
 This laboratory is also available to students during normal operating hours when there are no scheduled labs.

-Digital Systems and Computer Architecture
+Digital Systems, Computer Architecture and Microprocessor Laboratory

 The lab experiments cover several fundamental topics in digital system design, including combinational circuit design, sequential circuit design and timing verification, and synthesis of finite-state machines for specific applications such as traffic light control.
 At the end of the course, the students should be able to apply their knowledge from course lectures and their lab expertise to design real digital systems for various real-life applications using modern CAD-based design entry and synthesis tools.

-For ECEN 350, the main purpose of this lab is to enhance student understanding of contemporary computer architecture design and operation principles through a series of programming, software design, and hardware design experiments.
+For ECEN 350, the main purpose of this lab is to enhance student understanding of contemporary computer architecture (ARM v8) design and operation principles through a series of programming, software design, and hardware design experiments.
 The lab is an integral and important component of the computer architecture course.
 The lab currently hosts eight workbenches, each completely equipped with FPGA-based system prototyping kits, PC workstations for running assembly language simulators, software design tools, and hardware description language (Verilog HDL) design and synthesis tools.
 The workbenches are also equipped with oscilloscopes, signal generators, power supplies, and digital multimeters.
-By the end of the course, students should be able to apply their knowledge and expertise to write, optimize, and run assembly-language programs for typical RISC processors.
+By the end of the course, students should be able to apply their knowledge and expertise to write, optimize, and run assembly-language programs for typical ARM processors.
 The students should also be able to write Verilog HDL descriptions for several basic processor components such as register files, arithmetic circuits, control units, and memory interface units, then synthesize and test their designs on the FPGA-based prototyping kits provided in the lab.